eggheadio/egghead-ui/CONTRIBUTING.md

 ### Testing

-Testing is currently provided by `react-scripts` (Jest).
+Unit testing is currently provided by `react-scripts` (Jest).
 Files that could benefit from tests have an `index.test.js` file next to them.

-These are generally simple unit or snapshot tests where they provide value.
+Functional testing is currently provided by a next.js server, using the `pages` directory.